Reindeer lichens are having more sex than expected

-Category: Environment Hits: 2Scientists thought that reindeer lichens (moss-looking organisms that form a major part of reindeer diets) reproduced mainly asexually by cloning themselves.
+Category: Environment Hits: 5Scientists thought that reindeer lichens (moss-looking organisms that form a major part of reindeer diets) reproduced mainly asexually by cloning themselves.
 But it turns out, reindeer lichens are having a lot more sex than scientists expected.
 In a new study, researchers found that the reindeer lichens they examined have unexpected levels of genetic diversity, indicating that the lichens have been doing more gene-mixing with each other than the scientists would have guessed.

 Read more https://www.sciencedaily.com/releases/2021/02/210201170607.htm